 The models – called “Digital Twins” – are increasingly used to simulate and analyze industrial processes.
 Digital Twins can be seen as a natural extension of conventional models for the digital simulation of maintenance processes based on information derived from the physical world using sensors and Internet-of-Things (IoT) devices.
 Nevertheless, they can be also seen as a disruptor of digital simulation for enterprise maintenance based on their ability to fuse IoT information with events from digital simulation.

-How are Digital Twins Used in Enterprise Maintenance?
+What are Digital Twins Used for in Enterprise Maintenance?

 Understanding the disruptive power of Digital Twins for maintenance applications begins with understanding their principal use cases in enterprise maintenance: